WALKING

 SOLWAY DAYS OUT

 This is a lovely, small, seaside village, only about 40 minutes drive from Dumfries, near the small town of Dalbeattie.
-There is decent parking, a bonnie outlook, a yacht marina, a good pub in The Anchor Hotel, and a nice wee teas-n-coffees café called The Ark.
+There is decent parking, a bonnie outlook, a yacht marina, a cosy pub in The Anchor Hotel and another larger bar at The Mariner Hotel.
+Both offer food service.
+There is also a nice wee teas-n-coffees café called The Ark, just at the end of the path over to Rockcliffe.

 A picturesque tiny seaside hamlet, very near Kippford.
 There’s a fantastic short half hour hiking path over the headland between the two villages.
 There’s some, but very limited, parking and several truly amazing all-shell beaches – worth the visit for these alone.
 There is no retail, food or drink, other than a good chance that there will be an Ice Cream Van parked up next to the beach.

-Sandyhills, true to its name, features a HUGE sandy beach that when the tide is out, it stretches for miles.
-Near the small town of Dalbeattie.
+Sandyhills, true to its name, features a HUGE sandy beach that when the tide is out, stretches for several miles.
+It is near the small town of Dalbeattie.
 There is extensive, gate controlled parking in the fields on the hill above the beach, with a wee shop offering take-away food and drink and seaside supplies like sunscreen, buckets and spades.
 It gets remarkably busy on sunny Summer days.

 SHOPPING